 On your combined elliptical and weight training circuit day:

 - Do two of the weight circuit exercises

 - Do one minute of elliptical

 [about 22 minutes if you do the circuit once; add the cool down stretches and you’re still finished in about 27 minutes]

 Key Flip of the Day:

-Fewer but Better choices.
+Fewer but better choices.
+Keep it simple.